jamiebeach/Learning-2024/BLOG.md

 ---
 I saw some tweets this morning about how GPT-4 is getting increasingly "lazy" and some innacuracies or unfinished responses being observed more often.
 In response, some people suggested running LLMs like [Mistral 7B](https://mistral.ai/news/announcing-mistral-7b/) which is touted as the best 7B open source model available to date.
 Some people then responded that it isn't possible to run this without high vram, but that is incorrect.
 It's possible to run quantized versions of Mistral without any vram.
 As a test, I used [LM Studio](https://lmstudio.ai/) and was able to get some answers to some non-intuitive problems and the performance was quite quick when using the right version of Mistral.

+Aside : What does quantization mean anyway?
+And how does one quantize a model?
+Note to self: explore this...

 ## January-9
 ---
 I took the train into Toronto today.
 I nearly got on the wrong train heading back home.
 Actually I **did** get on the wrong train heading home, but fortunately got on the right train line and was able to hop-off-hop-on to get on the right train.
 Phew!